John-Otago/Discussions-on-Higher-Education/README.md

 Putting together this collection with regular updates is time-consuming and can be physically and emotionally exhausting.
 I do not necessarily agree with everything collected here, and many issues facing us are highly complicated if not politically sensitive.
 I don't like polarisation and hope we can find a way to talk to each other for better social cohesion to address the common challenges facing us—that's the purpose of this collection for informed discussion.

-For graduate students (including those starting or finishing graduate schools), [04 The Academic Job Market](https://github.com/John-Otago/Discussions-on-Higher-Education#04-the-academic-job-market) would be a useful section to understand the academic market.
-Also consult another list Resources & Advice for PhD Students (forthcoming).
+For graduate students (including those starting or finishing graduate schools), [04 The Academic Job Market](https://github.com/John-Otago/Discussions-on-Higher-Education#04-the-academic-job-market) would be a useful section.
+Also consult my [PhD+ Project](https://github.com/John-Otago/PhD-Plus/blob/main/README.md) for more resources & advice.

-Note that some resources are behind a paywall (your institution may have subscriptions).
+Note that some publications are behind a paywall (your institution may have subscriptions).

 ---